ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 ## Interfaces and Signatures

-A module can provide a certain number of things (functions, types, submodules, ...) to the rest of the program that is using it.
-If nothing special is done, everything which is defined in a module will be accessible from the outside.
+A module can provide a certain number of things (functions, types, submodules, etc.) to the rest of the program that is using it.
+If nothing special is done, everything that's defined in a module will be accessible from the outside.
 That's often fine in small personal programs, but there are many situations where it is better that a module only provides what it is meant to provide, not any of the auxiliary functions and types that are used internally.

 For this, we have to define a module interface, which will act as a mask over the module's implementation.
-Just like a module derives from a .ml file, the corresponding module interface or signature derives from an .mli file.
+Just like a module derives from an `.ml` file, the corresponding module interface or signature derives from an `.mli` file.
 It contains a list of values with their type.
 Let's rewrite our `amodule.ml` file to something called `amodule2.ml`: